Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document.md

 We then have our Resource type NFT(actual asset) that represents a template owns by a user.
 It stores its unique Id and NFTData structure contains TemplateId and mintNumber of Template.

-The above transaction can only be performed by an Admin having an Admin resource that will give special capability to any user to create Brands, Schema and Template.
+The above transactions can only be performed by an Admin having an Admin resource that will give the special capability to any user to create Brands, Schema, and Template.

-### Deployment Contract on Emulator
+### Deployment of Contract on Emulator

 - Run `flow project deploy --network emulator`
   - All contracts are deployed to the emulator.